 The second video shows how to finish your embroidery with pretty paper.
 I used a quite sturdy scrap booking paper.
 These come in A LOT of colors and patterns!

-I personally find the paper backing a very good looking option,
+I personally find the paper backing a very good looking option, especially for presents.

 If you want, you can cut out a circle in the middle of the paper to show the many stitches in the back.
 I have seen a couple of artists do this.
 It is like a window to the hidden side of your embroidery art and showcases all the labor and thread that went into it.